 2. Honda CR-Z (Pays For Extra Hybrid Cost in 1 Year)

-Right behind it is its sportier brother, the CR-Z. Only costing a thousand more than the Insight, that price makes up for the worst gas mileage of the lot: you’ll make back the difference in the space of a year.
+Only costing a thousand more than the Insight, The CR-Z’s price makes up for it having the worst gas mileage of the five cars we studied: you’ll make back the difference in the space of a year.

 3. Toyota Prius (Pays For Extra Hybrid Cost in 4 Years)